Return to Common Sense

 Short Term, Reengineer election process to be more representative and more participative.

-o Require unique voter identification to ensure citizens only vote once.
+o Require unique voter identification for initial voter registration.

 o Enact tax incentive (credit) to encourage voting participation.

 - Individual states must enforce their own election requirements.